Restoration of Rights & Record Relief

 (b) Notwithstanding any other provision of this code, a person shall not be denied a license solely on the basis that he or she has been convicted of a felony if he or she has obtained a certificate of rehabilitation under Chapter 3.5 (commencing with Section 4852.01) of Title 6 of Part 3 of the Penal Code or that he or she has been convicted of a misdemeanor if he or she has met all applicable requirements of the criteria of rehabilitation developed by the board to evaluate the rehabilitation of a person when considering the denial of a license under subdivision (a) of Section 482.

 Cal.
-Bus. & Prof. Code § 480(c) provides that a license may not be denied solely on the basis of a conviction that has been set-aside and dismissed under Cal.
+Bus. & Prof. Code § 480(c) provides that a license may not be denied solely based on a conviction that has been dismissed or set aside under Cal.
 Penal §§ 1203.4, 1203.4a, or 1203.41.

 Cal.
 Bus. & Prof. § 490: A board may suspend or revoke a license on the ground that the licensee has been convicted of a crime only if the crime is “substantially related” to the qualifications, functions, or duties of the business or profession for which the license was issued.
 Compare Petropopulos v.
 Department of Real Estate, 47 Cal.
 Rptr 3d 812, 822-23 (Cal.
 App.
 2006), modified on denial of rehearing (misdemeanor domestic battery not substantially related to real estate license) with Robbins v.
 Davi, 95 Cal.
 Rptr.
 3d 792, 797 (Cal.
 App.
-2009) (misdemeanor building code violations substantially related to license as real estate broker).
+2009) (misdemeanor building code violations were substantially related to license as real estate broker).
 See § 494 for procedures for suspension and revocation.

-Recognition of prison training in qualifications for license
+5. Recognition of prison training in qualifications for license

 [A]ny individual who, while imprisoned in a state prison or other correctional institution, is trained, in the course of a rehabilitation program approved by the particular licensing agency concerned and provided by the prison or other correctional institution, in a particular skill, occupation, or profession for which a state license, certificate, or other evidence of proficiency is required by this code shall not, when released from the prison or institution, be denied the right to take the next regularly scheduled state examination or any examination thereafter required to obtain the license, certificate, or other evidence of proficiency and shall not be denied such license, certificate, or other evidence of proficiency, because of his imprisonment or the conviction from which the imprisonment resulted, or because he obtained his training in prison or in the correctional institution, if the licensing agency, upon recommendation of the Adult Authority or the Department of the Youth Authority, as the case may be, finds that he is a fit person to be licensed.

-C. Regulation of background-checking
+C. Regulation of background checking

 California’s Investigative Consumer Reporting Agencies Act, Cal.
 Civ.
 C. § 1786 et seq. (the California analogue to FCRA), provides: